-If punctual measurements are possible using methods such as laser profilometry \cite{2022_monier} or confocal chromatic imaging technique \cite{2005_lel}, they are not well-suited to study complex flows such as meanders or braided films, and can also lack precision close to the contact line.
-Synthetic Schlieren methods are available \cite{2009_moisy} to measure the time-resolved free surface of a transparent liquid, yet they are restricted to small curvatures and shallow depths because of the presence of caustics (\textit{i.e.}, ray crossings) that appear otherwise.
-Another promising approach is to adapt digital fringe processing (DFP) methods, initially developed for scanning three-dimensional (3D) solids, to the study of flows.
-In a seminal paper, \citet{1983_takeda} exposed the principles of the so-called Fourier transform profilometry (FTP), in which fringes, that are sinusoidal in intensity, are projected onto a reference plane using a digital projector.
-Then, if an object is placed on the plane, the fringes deform due to its presence.
-By taking photos both before and after the placement of the target solid, the reference and altered phases $\Phi^{ref}(x,y)$ and $\Phi(x,y)$, can be captured through a Fourier analysis of the corresponding images, with $x$ and $y$ the spatial coordinates of a given point on the image.
-The difference $\Delta \phi(x,y) = \Phi(x,y)-\Phi^{ref}(x,y)$ can then be computed and related to the height map using optical geometry relations \cite{2009_maurel}.
-One advantage of this method is that it enables time-resolved 3D reconstructions, as only one picture is needed to obtain the phase of the deformed grating.
-As a result, the FTP method has been extensively used in the last two decades to study impacting drops \cite{2012_lagubeau}, liquid films flowing over an incline \cite{2015_hu,2018_grivel}, surface waves \cite{2009_cobelli,2012_przadka} and wave turbulence \cite{2010_herbert,2013_deike,2022_falcon}.
-However, a main limitation of the FTP lies in the poor detection of steep slopes.
+While pointwise measurements can be performed using laser profilometry \cite{2022_monier} or confocal chromatic imaging \cite{2005_lel}, these techniques are not well-suited for complex flows such as meanders or braided films and often lack accuracy near the contact line.
+Alternative methods, such as synthetic Schlieren \cite{2009_moisy}, allow for time-resolved measurements of the free surface of transparent liquids, but their applicability is limited to small curvatures and shallow depths due to the formation of caustics.
+A promising approach to overcoming these limitations is the adaptation of digital fringe projection techniques, initially developed for three-dimensional (3D) solid scanning, to the study of fluid flows. \citet{1983_takeda} introduced Fourier Transform Profilometry (FTP) as an initial approach, in which sinusoidal intensity fringes are projected onto a reference plane using a digital projector.
+When an object is placed on this reference plane, the fringes are distorted due to variations in the surface shape.
+By capturing images before and after the object of interest is introduced, the corresponding reference and deformed phase fields, respectively $\phi^{ref}(x,y)$ and $\phi(x,y)$, can be extracted through Fourier analysis, with $(x,y)$ denoting the spatial coordinates in the image.
+The phase difference, $\Delta \phi(x,y) = \phi(x,y)-\phi^{ref}(x,y)$, is then related to the height map using optical geometry principles \cite{2009_maurel}.
+A key advantage of FTP lies in its ability to provide time-resolved three dimensional reconstructions, as a single image is enough to extract the phase information.
+Consequently, FTP has been widely employed in the past two decades to investigate impacting drops \cite{2012_lagubeau}, liquid films on inclined surfaces \cite{2015_hu,2018_grivel}, surface waves \cite{2009_cobelli,2012_przadka}, and wave turbulence \cite{2022_falcon}.
+However, a major limitation of FTP remains its poor accuracy in detecting steep slopes.